Lab #1: Snow depth and SWE at different scale-lengths, and in different land cover types

 In and around Silverton, Colorado (population ~600, elevation 9,318 ft.).
 Silverton stands in a high valley in the heart of the San Juan Mountains of southwestern Colorado.

-The 8-day course runs in mid-January, a week or two before spring semester.
+The 8-day course runs in mid-January, the week before spring semester.

 For a week, students are immersed in Silverton's physical and cultural landscape.
 The course is full of opportunities to learn through different formats: observation, self-reflection, interactions with instructors and locals, readings, lectures, and hands-on field work.
 From these activities, students build background knowledge from which they answer a central research question.